Questions & Answers

 Q: What is Thermal Energy Storage (TES)?

 A: The Thermal Energy Storage is the tank that stores heat at 92C/198 F (maximum) to support 24/7 weather-independent operation.
-It is scalable and made of stainless steel panels, making it easy to customize the size, repair or rebuild if necessary.
-It holds water which is the system’s heating medium.
+It is scalable and made of stainless steel panels, making it easy to customize the size, repair, or rebuild if necessary.
+It holds water, which is the system’s heating medium.

 Q: What makes the SunStainable System different from PV panels and other solar tech?

-A: The SunStainable solar thermal heating technology works similarly like a huge magnifying glass that concentrates the sunlight to produce heat.
+A: The SunStainable solar thermal heating technology works similarly to a huge magnifying glass that concentrates the sunlight to produce heat.
 Meanwhile, photovoltaic (PV) panels convert sunlight into electricity, which in turn can affect efficiency.

 Since there is no conversion involved, the SunStainable System can achieve up to 92% efficiency as compared to the 25% efficiency of most PV panels on the market.